 This page provides a central location for information on distinguished scholarships, assistantships, fellowships, and university financial aid available to College of Education students.
 All U.S. students are encouraged to submit a Free Application for Federal Student Aid (FAFSA) regardless of their income.
 International Students from select countries should consider applying for the Linkage Institutes’ Out-of-State Tuition Exemption.
 You can also visit the Florida State University Office of Financial Aid website for more information about financial aid opportunities.

 The application window for Fall 2021 - Spring 2022 awards is December 1, 2020 - March 1, 2021.
 All scholarship decisions will be sent through the FS4U system in early May 2021.

 To be eligible, you must be a degree-seeking student in the College of Education who will be enrolled in Fall 2021.
-(Note: prospective students can apply for scholarships beginning February 1 - more information coming soon.)
+Note: beginning February 1, prospective students can apply for scholarships by clicking here.

 Scholarship applications, including those for the COE International Travel Scholarships, go through FSU’s scholarship platform, FS4U – Finding Scholarships for You.

 Questions about COE foundation scholarships can be directed to Ms. Ashley Milton.

 The COE Travel Scholarships ($500) were established to provide undergraduate and graduate students with opportunities to travel as a way to enhance their educational experience.
 This experience should be one which is of significant interest to the applicant and applicable to their career in education so they can bring their passion to the scholarship experience.

 The International Travel Scholarships ($5,000) were established to provide graduate students with new cultural experiences to enhance their degree program in the College of Education.
 These scholarships are being offered to help College of Education graduate students have a unique experience with cultural immersion as a means of enhancing their future careers.